JakeG2004/CS270/Assignments/Assignment1/steps.md

 1) write code
 2) compile with gcc file.c -c file.o
     * -c indicates don't link
-3) Merge files with gcc file1.0 ... filen.o -o combined
+3) Merge files with gcc file1.o ... filen.o -o combined
 4) Use readelf -s combined to show the symbol table of the file
     * Layout is num, value, size, type, bind, vis, ndx, name
     * Value, Size, and name are the important ones
     * This will handle the first 3 bullet points
+6) use readelf -S to get the data headers, including the address and the size

 ## PART 2
 1) write code